tedee-com/tedee-api-doc/docs/source/getting-started.rst

 Registration and authentication
 -------------------------------

-Since every action exposed on this API is related to user's devices or account, it's required to authenticate all requests.
+Before you can use the API you must create an account first.
+This can be done using the mobile tedee app or using the `registration page <https://tedee.b2clogin.com/tedee.onmicrosoft.com/oauth2/v2.0/authorize?p=B2C_1A_Signup&client_id=02106b82-0524-4fd3-ac57-af774f340979&nonce=defaultNonce&redirect_uri=https%3A%2F%2Fjwt.ms&scope=openid&response_type=id_token&prompt=login>`_.
+Every request requires authentication token.
 The process of authentication is described in dedicated :doc:`section <authentication>`, however for now we'll just need to `get JWT` (described in mentioned section).
-Once we've got our access token we can use Postman to make authenticated request to the API.
+Once we've got our access token we can use Postman to make authenticated request.

 To do this open Postman and go to Authorization tab.